Key takeaways:

 U.S. Virgin Islands

-State marketplaces have their own Web addresses and platform names that differ from HealthCare.gov.
+State marketplaces have their own websites and platform names that differ from HealthCare.gov.
 For instance, Pennsylvania’s ACA website is Pennie, while New Mexico uses the name BeWell for its marketplace.
 These state marketplaces also have dedicated phone numbers for their residents to ask questions and seek enrollment assistance.

 States that run their own marketplaces may have open enrollment deadlines that differ from HealthCare.gov.
-The enrollment deadline for the 2025 coverage year depends on where you live.
+The enrollment deadline for the 2026 coverage year depends on where you live.
+But in most states, open enrollment for the 2026 coverage year is November 1, 2025, to January 15, 2026.

 ACA enrollment through the national marketplace requires you to complete an application with information about the people in your household and your household income.
 You will need to choose a plan and may need to pay a premium for coverage to begin.